Is the US Medical Malpractice System Really Improving Quality of Care?

 The Effect of Liability Rules on Quality of Care

 A study recently published in The New England Journal of Medicine suggests that the medical liability system currently in place does very little to curb provider errors and encourage quality services.
-Based on the study’s findings, just over 2% of health care providers received 38.9% of all liability claims.
+Based on the study’s findings, about 2% of physicians are responsible for approximately 38.9% of all medical malpractice claims.
 Without sanctions or over-arching disciplinary actions, some physicians with poor malpractice liability records relocate or change practice specialties to shed their negligence claims and achieve fresh starts.

 Proposed System Reforms

 Researchers suggest a three-prong approach for refocusing quality of care and restoring trust in physician-patient relationships.
 The proposed reforms include making errors a learning opportunity, building doctor support systems, and adjusting malpractice systems to line up more with patient safety goals.